FranciscoPalmero/AONR_EONR_uncertainty/README.md

 This repository was created to share an R code to estimate the uncertainty on the "optimal" N rates (AONR, EONR) in maize.

+The data for reproducing the analyses is available at [Ransom et al. (2021)](https://acsess.onlinelibrary.wiley.com/doi/full/10.1002/agj2.20812)